paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-006-game-and-bird-preserves-protection.md

 (7) new construction of any kind, and

-(8) such other uses as the Secretary determines must be limited or controlled in order to carry out the purposes of sections 698f to 698m–4 of this title: Provided, That the Secretary shall consult and cooperate with the Secretary of Transportation to assure that necessary transportation facilities shall be located within existing or reasonably expanded rights-of-way and constructed within the reserve 11 So in original.
+(8) such other uses as the Secretary determines must be limited or controlled in order to carry out the purposes of sections 698f to 698m–4 of this title: Provided, That the Secretary shall consult and cooperate with the Secretary of Transportation to assure that necessary transportation facilities shall be located within existing or reasonably expanded rights-of-way and constructed within the reserve 22 So in original.
 Probably should be “preserve”. in a manner consistent with the purposes of sections 698f to 698m–4 of this title.

+### Statutory Notes

+#### References in Text
+Sections 1, 2, 3, and 4 of this title, referred to in subsec. (a), were repealed by Pub.
+L. 113–287, § 7, Dec.
+19, 2014, 128 Stat.
+3272.
+For disposition of sections, see Disposition Table preceding [section 100101 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section100101&num=0&edition=prelim), National Park Service and Related Programs.

 <a id="section-698j"></a>